kemuelGermones/Vibely/README.md

 ## Getting Started

-To access the live demo, please proceed to the provided URL above.
+To view demo, please proceed to the provided URL above.
 Alternatively, if you prefer to host the web application locally on your computer, please follow the instructions outlined below.

 ### Prerequisites